derekwan1/sudokuReadme/README.md

 ![runtest](img/runtest.png)

-Navigate to the "console" tab (see the "Tools" section from earlier), and you should be able to see how many tests you pass. **Note**: if a test fails, the output may be a bit cryptic.
+Navigate to the "console" tab (see the "Tools" section from earlier), and you should be able to see how many tests you pass. **Before you've written any code, ALL unit tests should fail.**

+# Workflow
+Here is the expected order in which you should complete this project
+1. Fill out the code where there are `// TODO` comments in the `Cell.java` class.
+2. Run all unit tests.
+You should pass all unit tests related to `Cell`
+3. Fill out the code where there are `// TODO` comments in the `Row.java` class.
+4. Run all unit tests.
+You should pass all unit tests related to `Cell` and `Row`
+5. Fill out the code where there are `// TODO` comments in the `Column.java` class.
+6. Run all unit tests.
+You should pass all unit tests related to `Cell`, `Row`, and `Column`
+7. Fill out the code where there are `// TODO` comments in the `Block.java` class.
+8. Run all unit tests.
+You should pass all unit tests related to `Block`, `Cell`, `Row`, and `Column`
+7. Fill out the code where there are `// TODO` comments in the `Board.java` class.
+8. Run all unit tests.
+You should pass all unit tests now.
+9. Run the game (see final section)

+# Debugging
+If a test fails, the output may be a bit cryptic.
 Unfortunately, the platform we are using to host our code does not allow us to run tests individually and also doesn't allow us to see `System.out.println(...)` output from the unit tests.
 As far as I know, the debugger also doesn't work with unit tests.
 I believe the best way to debug will be the following:

 1. Under a failed test, you should see a stack trace.
 For example, like this.
 ![stacktrace](img/stacktrace.png)